Rouhollah/truncate-element/README.md

 [back to top](#installation)
 ## <a id="note"><span style="color:yellow"> Note:</span> </a>
-- if determine protocol and domain in identifying property, URLs identify that have both protocol and domain. example:
+- if determine protocol and domain in `IdentifyLink` property, URLs identify that have both protocol and domain. example:
 ```
 ...
   mention: true,